gdewael/cpg-transformer/README.md

 DataModule:
   Data Module arguments

-  --segment_size int    Bin size in number of CpG sites (columns) that every batch will
+  --segment_size int    Bin size in number of CpG sites (columns) that every batch will contain.
-                        contain. (default: 1250)
-  --fracs float [float ...]
+                        If GPU memory is exceeded, this option can be lowered. (default: 1024) --fracs float [float ...]
                         Fraction of every chromosome that will go to train, val, test respectively.
 Is ignored for chromosomes that occur in --val_keys or